Chassein/CarND-Advanced-Lane-Lines/README.md

 ### 5 Computing the radius of curvature of the lane and the position of the vehicle with respect to center

-During the video creation process I stored for each frame the coefficients describing the polynomial of the left and right lane line.
-After this process, I compute from these coefficients the lane radius and the offset from the center of the lane.
+During the video I compute the lane curvature from the coefficients which describe the left and right lane lines.
 I used the formulas and parameters (which are necessary to transform the values from pixel space to real world) as proposed in the Udactiy lecture notes.

-This is the result for the `project_video.mp4`.
-This plot shows on the left the curvature dervied form the left line and on the right the curvature of the right line.
-Note that in this video some parts of the road are really close or exactly straight, in this case the radius is infinite, therefore I cut of the plot by a radius of 2000m.

-![alt text][image7]

-The next plot shows the computed offset from the center (in meters) which nicely matches the observations in the video.

-![alt text][image8]
+To compute the offset, I evaluate the two parabels describing the lane lines at the bottom of the picture and average the corresponding values.
+To obtained the offset (in pixel space) I substracted the obtained value from the middle of the picture.
+Last, I convert the pixel value to m using the proposed parameters.

+To draw the computed values onto each frame of the video I used the PIL library.
+Since the lane lines tend to be straight (which results in an infinite curvature radius) I clipped the computed values at 9999 m.

 ### 6 Drawing the Lane